The Mountain Chicken Recovery Programme is a large partnership involving many people within institutions in the UK and the Caribbean.

 Emma is the conservation officer and project coordinator for in-situ conservation programs.
 Emma has a MSc in conservation biology and a long experience of working as an animal keeper.
 She is currently managing all of Nordens Arks international conservation commitments which ranges from mountain chicken frogs in the Caribbean to snow leopards and Pallas’s cats in Mongolia.

 DOE (Department of Environment)

-‘Lloydie’ has been working with the forestry department for over 16 years and has been walking in the forest all his life.
+‘Lloydie’ has been working with the forestry department for over 23 years and has been walking in the forest all his life.
 As forest technician within the DOE Lloydie is responsible for managing the forestry work programme and supervising the forestry staff.
 Lloydie has also worked on many projects on island with a variety of NGO’s and was largely involved with both other Darwin Initiative projects completed in Montserrat.
-Lloydie’s position within this project as research officer means he works closely with Sarah-Louise in the management of the project research elements such as the collection and management of data, providing technical and logistical support on island and reporting and liaising with project partners and technical experts.
+Lloydie’s role in the programme is to aid in the collection and management of data, providing technical and logistical support on island and reporting and liaising with project partners and technical experts.

 Calvin ‘Blacka’ Fenton

 ‘Blacka’ has been contracted by the project as primary field assistant due to his extensive knowledge and commitment to both the Centre Hills and the mountain chicken on Montserrat.
 Blacka has been working with Durrell in studying the mountain chicken since 2003 and continues to demonstrate his skill in spotting, catching and handling the frogs during the fieldwork elements of this project.
 In addition to working directly with the released mountain chickens, Blacka leads regular searches for this critically endangered species around many areas of the island and remains the most experienced tree frog catcher during the chytrid monitoring surveys.
 Whether it’s birds, medicinal plants, food of the forest or most importantly frogs, Blacka is our man.